 Humiliating you at home and in public

-Threatening you or those you care for if you don’t do what they want
+Threatening you or those you care about if you don’t do what they want

-Threatening to hurt themself if you don’t do what they want
+Threatening to hurt themselves if you don’t do what they want

 Using ultimatums to get you to do or say what they want